 This activity accounts for all costs involved in the operation and maintenance of the City’s groundwater wells and water distribution system.
 The well system consists of two wells and a chlorination facility.
 The City’s main well is PW Well No. 2, and PW Well No. 1 serves as a secondary or backup well.
 The City is also a wholesale customer of the City of St. Helens, and purchases water as needed.
 The water from all three sources is pumped via two pump stations into Columbia City's water reservoir system, consisting of three storage reservoirs with a combined storage capacity of 1.4 million gallons, and then distributed into the system.
 The distribution system consists of approximately 16 miles of distribution lines and 863 service lines and water meters.

-The Water Department is funded by charges for service, licenses, permits and fees, intergovernmental revenues, loan proceeds, and miscellaneous revenue.
+The Production and Distribution Department is funded by charges for service, licenses, permits and fees, intergovernmental revenues, loan proceeds, and miscellaneous revenue.

-The Water Department is staffed by the Public Works Superintendent, Micah Rogers, and two Utility Workers.
+The Water Department is staffed by the Public Works Superintendent, Micah Rogers, and three Utility Workers.
 The Public Works Superintendent is responsible for overseeing the day-to-day operations and the development of the City water system, and for supervising the water system maintenance staff.
-The department can be reached by calling (503) 366-0454, or faxing to (503) 366-2870.
+The department can be reached by calling (503) 366-0454.
 The department's mailing address is PO Box 189, Columbia City, OR 97018.
 The City Shop is located at 1755 Second Place.
 You can also contact them using our online contact form.